 - Propane tanks and other pressurized cylinders

 - Household Hazardous waste including, but not limited to auto fluids, paint, solvents, and lawn chemicals.
 Take to UnderTheSink, 4001 South 120th Street.
-On Cleanup Saturdays UnderTheSink is open from 9am to 4pm and does not require an appointment.
+On Cleanup Saturdays UnderTheSink is open from 9am to 2pm and does not require an appointment.
 However residents are encouraged to call 402-444-sink before proceeding to assess the wait time and prevent traffic being backed up onto 120th Street.